sunpy/sunpy/docs/how_to/search_vso.rst

     <BLANKLINE>
     <BLANKLINE>

-Additionally, multiple operators can be chained together to, for example, search for only the 171 :math:`\AA` channel,
+Additionally, multiple operators can be chained together to, for example, search for only the 171 channel,

 .. code-block:: python